Firck Palace

-Firck Palace (Firksa muižas pils; Virckshof) is a palace in Talsi in the historical region of Courland, in western Latvia.
+Firck Palace (Firksa muižas pils; Virckshof) is a palace in Talsi, Talsi Municipality, in the Courland region of Latvia.
 The building currently houses the Talsi County Museum.

 History

 It was built for Baron von Fircks in 1883 on the highest of the city's nine hills - Mount Tiguli.
 More than a hundred years ago, this land was owned by Baron Fircks of Nurmuiža and housed the home and field of Tiguli, the Upseju.
 In 1883 Baron Heinrich Herman Peter Julius Wilhelm von Fircks (1831-1889) concluded an exchange agreement with his older brother Otto von Fircks (1830-1908).
 The treaty was entered into the Land Register on August 16, 1884.
 In 1888 the construction of the new building began.
 After the death of Heinrich von Fircks, the construction of the building was continued by his son Friedrich Otto von Fircks (1869-1927).
-The town house, called Villa Hochheim, was completed in 1892.
+The townhouse, called Villa Hochheim, was completed in 1892.
 The new building was home to Auguste Henriette von Fircks (born Rinck) and Sister Julia Anna von Fircks, the mother of Friedrich Otto von Fircks.
 The building was built in neoclassical style as a one-storey longitudinal building with a high, crusted plinth and a gable roof.
 At the same time as the building was being constructed, the baron set up a landscape park using hilly terrain, a pond and city views.
 Some of the tree nurseries were imported from Germany, part of the then famous Сhristian Wilhelm Schoch's garden in Salaspils.
 Today it is Talsi Dendrological Park.